 Sleep deprivation and mental health

-What's the connection between sleep and mental health?
+What's the connection between sleep

 As per brain imaging studies that show what happens when you sleep, a good night's sleep helps build mental and emotional resilience.
 Poor sleep, on the other hand, can create conditions for negative thinking and emotional vulnerability.
 This is because adequate sleep, remarkably rapid eye movement (REM) sleep, assists your brain in processing dynamic information.
 Sleep deprivation is especially detrimental to processing positive emotional content.
 Sleep deprivation also makes it difficult to use the parts of your brain that help you manage emotions.
 This can affect your mood and emotional reactivity, which are linked to mental health conditions and their severity.